mlucy/mnist_aec_pytorch/experiments/results/adam_results.md

-1. If we consider distance the the unclipped shell, we have the annoying property that we can't actually reach the shell, so no matter what the step-taking algorithm is going we stop getting closer to it at some point.
+1. If we consider distance the the unclipped shell, we have the annoying property that we can't actually reach the shell, so no matter what the step-taking algorithm is doing we stop getting closer to it at some point.

 2. If we consider the distance to the clipped shell, we have the